meg-mir/ITMD-362-Lab2/README.md

 # ITMD-362-Lab2
-This is the Lab 2 for ITMD362
+This is my Lab 2